-The OFA report estimates that General Fund fixed costs are projected to grow in the out years from approximately \$10.0 billion in Fiscal Year 2021 to approximately \$11.5 billion in Fiscal Year 2024, reflecting net growth of \$481.1 million from Fiscal Years 2021 to 2022, \$744.8 million from Fiscal Years 2022 to 2023
+The OFA report estimated that General Fund fixed costs are projected to grow in the out years by approximately \$685.2 million in Fiscal Year 2022, \$652.2 million in Fiscal Year 2023 and \$415.5 million in Fiscal Year 2024, projecting an average annual growth rate of 5.4% in Fiscal Year 2022 through Fiscal Year 2024 across all General Fund fixed cost expenditure categories.

-The OPM report indicated the State's spending cap would allow growth in capped expenditures of approximately 3.52% in Fiscal Year 2021 over Fiscal Year 2020, 3.47% in Fiscal Year 2022 over Fiscal Year 2021, 3.62% in Fiscal Year 2023 over Fiscal Year 2022 and 3.62% in Fiscal Year 2024 over Fiscal Year 2023.
+The OPM report projected the State's spending cap would allow growth in capped expenditures of approximately 2.93% in Fiscal Year 2022 over Fiscal Year 2021, 2.35% in Fiscal Year 2023 over Fiscal Year 2022, and 2.50% in Fiscal Year 2024 over Fiscal Year 2023.

-The OPM report noted that the revenue volatility cap directs any collections from the estimated and final component of the Personal Income Tax plus the Pass-Through Entity Tax that in total exceed a designated threshold (adjusted for personal income growth) to the Budget Reserve Fund.
+The OPM report noted that the revenue volatility cap directs any collections from the estimated and final component of the Personal Income Tax plus the Pass-Through Entity Tax that in total exceed the designated threshold (adjusted for personal income growth) to the Budget Reserve Fund.

-The OPM report estimated the balance in the Budget Reserve Fund as follows:
+The OPM report projected the balance in the Budget Reserve Fund as follows: